angdraug/packer-builder-nspawn/README.md

 compression ratio.
 You don't need zstd if you use a different method for archiving and delivering your images.

+For compatibility with the Debian package of Packer that is built with a newer version of [ugorji-go-codec](https://github.com/ugorji/go) than the one pinned in Packer source, this plugin's `go.mod` includes a replace line to import a similarly patched version of Packer source.
+To use this plugin with Packer built from unpatched upstream source, comment out that replace line.

 ## Security

 In Debian, unprivileged user namespaces are disabled by default and have to be